How Much Does Garage Door Replacement Cost?

 Door Brand

-With so many garage door brands on the market, it can be difficult for homeowners to decide which one is the best fit.
-One may offer an extended warranty benefit, while another may carry a unique style that is difficult to find.
-It’s a good idea to consider what features will be most important and compare those with the cost and quality each option offers.
+It can be difficult for homeowners to choose from among the best garage doors on the market.
 Some of the most popular brands are Amarr, C.H.I.
 Overhead Doors, Clopay, Overhead Door, and Wayne Dalton.
 Wayne Dalton is the priciest of these at an average cost of $800 to $9,000 for materials, but it’s known for having an impressive variety of styles.
 On the other hand, Amarr is more affordable at $500 to $1,500 and also carries eco-friendly selections.
 The average costs for garage doors (materials only) from each of these brands are listed in the table below.

 Door BrandAverage Cost